experimental-design/bofire/docs/domains.md

 ```
 There are applications of domains, where no optimization of an objective is involved (e.g. randomly sampling from the design space).
 In such cases, we do not require to provide an output definition.

-Let's now assume we have an additional linear equality constraint and we want to use a custom objective, e.g. a minimization objective for $y$.
+Let us now assume, we have an additional linear equality constraint and we want to use a custom objective, e.g. a minimization objective for $y$.
 The linear constraint can be defined using the `LinearEqualityConstraint` class
 ```python
 from bofire.data_models.constraints.api import LinearEqualityConstraint